prussell21/sparkify-user-churn/docs/index.md

 Test set accuracy: 0.7962
 ```

-The validation accuracy improved for the logistic regression model after performing cross validation.
-According to the F1 scores accross each paramMap for this model, the model performs better the lower the regParam hyper parameter.
+The validation accuracy improved for the Logistic Regression model after tuning with cross validation.
+According to the F1 scores accross each paramMap, the model performs better the lower the regParam.

 ##### Random Forest
 ```